 An investigation of the musculoskeletal system and use of biomechanical principles to improve efficiency of motor behavior.
 Emphasis on joint, muscular and alignment analysis.
 Lectures, discussions and practical application of movement concepts.
 No prior dance training required.
 Maximum enrollment, 30.
 Walczyk.

 An investigation into the relationship between martial arts and dance emphasizing the abstraction of movements of self-defense into dance.
-Relies on many cultures that utilize body awareness and movement efficiency through several systems including aikido, capoeira, chi kung, jeet kune do, kali, muay thai, northern shaolin, pa kua chang, silat and tai chi chuan.
+The study of many cultures that utilize body awareness and movement efficiency in their performance and fighting forms.
+A major component is the implementation of impact weapons such as olisi (Philippines/Malaysia) and the jo (Japan).
 Prerequisite, any dance, athletic or martial art experience.
 Maximum enrollment, 35.
 Walczyk.

 213S Intermediate Contemporary Dance.